 About

-I'm an Assistant Professor of Economics at the Bush School of Government & Public Service at Texas A&M University.
+I'm an Assistant Professor of Economics in the Department of International Affairs at Texas A&M University.

 My research interests span the fields of environmental and development economics.

-University of British Columbia with a disciplinary focus on Environmental and Development Economics, and my MA, BA, and B.Sc degrees in economics and industrial engineering from
+University of British Columbia in November 2023 with a disciplinary focus on Environmental and Development Economics.
+I hold MA, BA, and B.Sc degrees in economics and industrial engineering from

 Universidad de los Andes.